 Using Embedded Analytics for success

-Here are two ways you can use embedded analytics to improve your product and revenue,
+Here are two of the many ways you can use embedded analytics to improve your product and revenue:

-Promotion: Generate excitement from your customer and user community about embedded analytics and the value it brings.
+Promotion: Generate excitement from your customer and user communities about embedded analytics and the value it brings.

 Pricing and Packaging: For commercial application providers, create a shared value proposition for monetizing your embedded analytics offering.

-It is about bringing value to owners of internal IT applications which are looking to promote and build a user base for the embedded analytics rollout.
+This is all about bringing value to owners of internal IT applications who are looking to promote and build a user base for the embedded analytics rollout.

 Embedded analytics is a journey.
 More often than not, once your customers see data in new and exciting ways, their thirst for more data and insights will only grow.

 So be sure to monitor usage, actively acquire feedback from all stakeholders, and adapt your activities to optimize the success of your project over time.
-Listen to the sales team and prospects, as their feedback will inform future product development plans.
+Listen to sales teams and prospects, as their feedback will inform future product development plans.

-Generate hype around the new features that will help your customers better visualize data and gain actionable insights.
+Generate hype around the new features that were implemented to help your customers better visualize data and gain actionable insights from them.

 Show them visuals

-Analytics are inherently visual, so the best way to showcase your new capabilities is to show them the visualizations they can expect.
-Feature screenshots in your promotional materials website and presentations.
-Employ videos and webinar sessions to guide users through new features and give them an understanding of how they could use them.
-Make them feel like it is a must-have for every growing brand.
+Analytics are inherently visual, so the best way to showcase your new analytics capabilities is to show prospective users the visualizations they'll see in your product.
+So feature screenshots in your promotional materials, website, and presentations.
+Employ videos and webinars to guide users through new features and give them an understanding of how they could use them.
+Make them feel like it is a must-have for every growing brand...because it is.

 Leverage customer stories

-When communicating the value of embedded analytics in your application, nothing is more convincing than customer testimonials.
+When communicating the value of embedded analytics in your application, not much is more convincing than customer testimonials.
 Reach out to your customers regularly to get feedback, and ask if they would like to do a case study, webinar, or press release.
 Consider creating a Customer Success Gallery on your website to present all of your success stories in one place.
-Your customers are often the strongest advocates of your product.
+Your customers are often the strongest advocates of your product, so let them be!